Advanced Search

 Advanced Search allows querying across available table values using a flexible and powerful syntax.
 Below are the key features and rules:

-Search terms are automatically tokenized to improve matching accuracy.
-For example, typing lu sk
+Tokenized Search: Search terms are automatically tokenized to improve matching accuracy.
+For example, typing

-All filters are combined using logical AND.
+would not return Skywalker.Logical AND: All filters are combined using logical AND.
 Every condition must be met.
+Example:

 :